stachuman/boox-template-generator/TUTORIAL.md

 # E-ink PDF Templates - Getting Started Tutorial

-## Step 1: Understanding the Basics
+## Understanding the Workflow

 Welcome to E-ink PDF Templates!
 This tutorial will help you understand how to create personalized planners and documents for your e-ink device.
 Think of this system like a smart printing press that can create hundreds of custom pages automatically.

+The system follows a simple **3-step workflow**:

+**Step 1: Design Pages** - Create reusable page templates (called "page designs") **Step 2: Define Structure** - Configure how your pages are combined and repeated **Step 3: Generate PDF** - Create your final PDF file for download

+Let's dive into each step!

+---

+## Step 1: Design Pages - Understanding Page Designs

-### What Are Master Pages?
+### What Are Page Designs?

-A **master page** is like a template or blueprint for your pages.
-Instead of designing each page individually, you create one master page and tell the system how to make many similar pages from it.
+A **page design** is like a template or blueprint for your pages.
+Instead of designing each page individually, you create one page design and tell the system how to make many similar pages from it.

 **Think of it like this:**
-- You design a "Daily Page" master with spaces for date, tasks, and notes
+- You design a "Daily Page" template with spaces for date, tasks, and notes
 - The system can generate 365 unique daily pages (one for each day of the year)
 - Each page looks the same but shows different dates and information

 **Real Example:**
 ```
-Master Page: "Daily Planner"
+Page Design: "Daily Planner"
 ├── Date: {date}
 ├── Weekday: {weekday}
 ├── Tasks: [ ] [ ] [ ]